-The annual tax-free allowance on dividend income across an individual's entire share portfolio is currently £2,000, reducing to £1,000 from 6 April 2023 and then £500 from 6 April 2024.
+The annual tax-free allowance on dividend income across an individual's entire share portfolio reduced to £1,000 from 6 April 2023 and will reduce again to £500 from 6 April 2024.
 Above this amount, individuals pay tax on their dividend income at a rate dependent on their income tax bracket and personal circumstances.